lany/falance/README.md

 falance
 =======

-An ongoing finacial project based on Node.js.
+An ongoing finacial app based on Node.js.